 Subtask C: Design Support for Practitioners (Tools, Standards, Guidelines)

-This subtask focuses on the application of technical innovations the field of integrated lighting solutions in practitioners’ workflows.
-The intent is to bring the findings onto the desktops of designers by integration of approaches into widely used software tools, standards and codes, and design guidelines.
-Hereby the different design phases from conceptual up to the final design shall be addressed.
+This Subtask focused on the application of technical innovations the field of integrated lighting solutions in practitioners’ workflows.
+The intent was to bring the findings onto the desktops of designers by integration of approaches into widely used software tools, standards and codes, and design guidelines.

-An initial state of the art review of workflows applied in current practice will summarize well working examples and highlight open issues in the design of integrated lighting solutions.
-Due to missing standards for the characterization of daylight systems, including them in the planning process is still a major problem.
-Existing approaches for the characterization of façade systems will be collected and a compiled characterization scheme including specifications for measurements and simulations will be proposed as a draft standard.
+An initial state-of-the-art review of workflows applied in current practice summarized well-working examples and highlighted open issues in the design of integrated lighting solutions.
+Existing approaches for the characterization of façade systems were collected and a compiled characterization scheme including specifications for measurements and simulations was proposed as a draft standard.
 For the design of integrated solutions that support human well-being not only intensities, but also spectral effects are important.
-To enable statements also for the daylight part of the integrated solution, a spectral sky model will be elaborated.
+To enable statements also for the daylight part of the integrated solution, a spectral sky model was elaborated.
 For the decision-making process, it is important to provide practitioners with a possibility to compare solutions.
-An hourly rating model for user-centered integral performance assessment will be developed.
-This evaluation algorithm will allow to assess both the non-visual effect and the energy efficiency of integrated lighting solutions at once.
+An hourly rating model for user-centered integral performance assessment was developed.
+This evaluation algorithm will allow for the assessment of both the non-visual effect and the energy efficiency of integrated lighting solutions at once.